 The fixed income division of a leading UK bank has created an automated workflow to send live prices for bond axes to its clients.
 In this case, the bank’s dealers are able to publish relevant axes with live prices in a Symphony chat window, which the client can execute directly from a chat.
 That then triggers a full STP process to automatically trade and update the bank’s internal systems.

 Previously, this was a much more manual process, involving e-mails being sent back and forth, or copying information from other systems and applications into chat windows.
-Whereas what the client sees in the chat now is live, executable data that can be acted upon immediately either with a bot or direct with a sales person.
+Whereas what the client sees in the chat now is live, executable data that can be acted upon immediately either with a bot or directly with a salesperson.

 Streamlined pre-trade Workflow

 The third use case is an investment management firm building automated data-driven workflow for FX options.
-The manual workflow they had – again, fairly standard in the industry – was that the trader would receive an instruction from a portfolio manager via their internal system, manually type that into a chat to its dealers and negotiate pricing across mulitple different counterparts.
+The manual workflow they had – again, fairly standard in the industry – was that the trader would receive an instruction from a portfolio manager via their internal system, manually type that into a chat to its dealers and negotiate pricing across multiple different counterparts.

 The key to all of this is understanding the data, looking at the manual processes that still exist around time-critical workflows, finding the bottlenecks, and determining which processes are ripe for automation.